 Breakfast or Snack: Oatmeal Banana Chocolate Chip Muffins

-Homemade muffins to feel good about for a grab n go breakfast or afternoon snack.
-Chock full of oats and delicious flavors, here’s why you’ll love this banana oat flour muffin recipe:
+These banana oat muffins are delicious for a grab n go breakfast or afternoon snack.
+Chock full of rolled oats, oat flour, almond flour and chocolate chips, here’s why you’ll love this banana oat flour muffin recipe:

 Ingredients Make All the Difference

 These banana oatmeal chocolate chip muffins are made in partnership with Bob’s Red Mill.
-I’m super excited to continue our partnership with a brand I trust for high quality pantry staples sharing whole grain recipes I love making for friends and family and also sharing with the Vanilla And Bean community.
-Bob’s Red Mill ingredients are high quality and accessible at your well stocked grocery and natural foods stores.
+It’s a brand I trust for high quality pantry staples to share whole grain recipes I love making for friends and family and also sharing with the Vanilla And Bean community.

-- First, in a large bowl, mash the bananas, then whisk in the maple syrup, eggs and coconut oil together.
+- First, mash the bananas, then whisk in the maple syrup, eggs and coconut oil together.

 - Second, add the oat flour, rolled oats, almond flour, leavening and cinnamon and whisk until there are no dry patches left.